megawidget/todomvc/examples/livescript-vue/readme.md

-# LiveScript + Vue.js TodoMVC Example
+# LiveScript + Pug + Vue.js TodoMVC Example

+`./build.ls` first.

 ## Credit

-This TodoMVC application was created by [Evan You](http://evanyou.me).
+The original TodoMVC application was created by [Evan You](http://evanyou.me).
-Adapted for LiveScript by Igor Kaplounenko
+Adapted for LiveScript and Pug by Igor Kaplounenko.